Language Instruction

 English as an Additional Language (EAL)

-We recognise that it takes time to learn a new language and therefore beginner EAL students must spend a certain amount of time each day in classes designed especially for them.
+The EAL programme aims to help students gain competence in English so that they may succeed in the academic programme and integrate fully into the social life of the school.
+We recognise that it takes time to learn a new language, and therefore, beginner EAL students must spend a certain amount of time each day in classes designed especially for them.

-However, we believe that they also benefit from contact with other students in the regular classroom and in the greater school community.
+However, we believe that they also benefit from contact with other students in the regular classroom and the greater school community.
 At ISL, we aim for an appropriate combination of formal instruction in the language, participation in the regular curriculum, and social interaction outside it.

 Objectives